wilsonliaows/docs/_docs/_features/list-management-docs.markdown

 *Mapping datapills from the Foreach datatree*

-This ensures that, when the list is being iterated through, the first **add inventory item** step uses the first line:
+This ensures that, when the list is being iterated through, the first **Add inventory item** step uses the first line:

 ```
 Sierra Gardening, MS-321, Gardening supplies, Pine wood potting bench, MS-321, Oakwood potting bench, 74.50, 119.99, Yes, 0.0875, Pine, White, 30 inches